FPGAwars/icestudio/source/gui.rst

 Boards
 ``````
-It contains the supported boards: **Icezum**, **iCEstick**, **Go board**.
+It contains the supported boards: **Icezum**, **Go board**, **iCEstick**, **iCE40-HX8K**, **icoBOARD 1.0**.
 When a board is selected all I/O block combos are updated and its current values removed.

 .. hint::

-  This information is stored in the *app/scripts/services/boards.service.js* file.
-To support a new board just add its information to this file.
+  This information is stored in the `app/resources/boards` directory.
+To support a new board just create a new JSON file with its information.
+Also, a generator.py script has been created to generate the board JSON file from a PCF file.

 Tools
 `````